halli2/heart_rythm_interpretation/README.md

 To get all available options run `python -u src/cardiac_rythm --help`.

-Example of how to run the hyper parameter random seach:
+Example of how to run the hyper parameter random seach, this can also be called with `--help` to get all available commands:

 ```sh
 python -u src/cardiac_rythm/hyper_tune.py "/path/to/cutDataCinCTTI_rev_v2.mat"  \